johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

 6) Export Results back to the wells
 7) Map the clusters (rock types) around the basin

-If our results look geologic/depositional in nature when mapped we would have confidence in our results, and use those maps to explain differential performance around the basin.
+If our results look geologic/depositional in nature when mapped we can have confidence in our results, and use those maps to explain differential performance around the basin.